 The area, sacred ground in the battle for civil rights, is centered on a 40-foot brick tower.
 It contains markers, noting the importance of the event.
 It’s easily accessible on campus — just a few blocks from the museum dedicated to another Alabama legend: football coach Paul W. “Bear” Bryant.

 The two students who confronted Wallace, Vivian Malone Jones and James Hood, arrived at the university’s Foster Auditorium on the morning of June 11, 1963, to register for classes.
 They were escorted by U.S. deputy Attorney General Nicholas Katzenbach with the support of the Alabama National Guard, which had been federalized that day by President Kennedy.

 The confrontation itself was largely theater.
 Katzenbach asked Wallace to step aside, and the governor responded with a short speech.
-Although military officials were prepared to forcefully remove Wallace, he stepped aside and the students were allowed to register.
-The moment of symbolic defiance launched him on to the international stage and into the presidential spotlight.
+Although military officials were prepared to forcefully remove Wallace, he allowed the students o register.
+The moment of symbolic defiance launched him on to the international stage and into the Presidential spotlight.

-In another surprising twist, her younger sister married an attorney, named Eric Holder, who went on to become the first African-American Attorney General of the United States.
-Holder, who attended the dedication ceremony honoring his late sister-in-law, said nothing to reporters that day, knowing, it seems, that her achievement helped lead to his decades later.
+In another surprising twist, her younger sister married an attorney, named Eric Holder, who went on to become the first African-American Attorney General of the United States. .

 But happy endings were hardly assured after the confrontation at Foster Auditorium.
 The next day, civil rights activist Medgar Evers was murdered in Jackson, Miss., and many (including President Kennedy and his brother, then-Attorney General Robert Kennedy), feared violence might spread across the South.
 You can learn more about the incident in the video below.